K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ***※	Build Job Duplication can only be done by the administrator and pipeline contributors with creation authority.***

 ###### <div id='3-2-2-4-2-9'/> 3.2.2.4.2.9.
 Delete Build Job
-1. Click “Delete” button of Build job from the pipeline details page.
+1. Click the “Delete” button of the Build job from the pipeline details page.
 ![084]
 2. Check if the Build Job has been deleted.
 ![084-2]